-Note(s): Required background checks and clearances are facility-specific for internships.
-Please consult with your internship advisor during the internship application meeting to allow sufficient time to obtain the requisite background checks and clearances.
-Prerequisite(s): Student must be enrolled in the Healthcare Information Specialist (A.A.S.) program in order to enroll in HSC 281 Hospital Practicum for Healthcare Technology.
-Students may intern after earning at least 30 credits and a 2.0 grade point average.
+Prerequisite(s): In order for the student to enroll in HSC 283, the student must be enrolled in the Healthcare Information Specialist program.
+Students may intern after earning at least 30 program credits and a 2.0 grade point average.
 All students must apply to the internship and meet with the faculty internship advisor during the semester prior to the semester in which they plan to earn the internship credits.
-2 credits (90 hours)